The canyon log is my chronological account of the various canyon

 Hole is the Wall is always a favorite !

-You get good value for effort, with a nice walk or bike ride from the barrier on Warratah Ridge Rd, two distinctly different canyon sections and lastly, a swim up the 'Mighty Bungleboori', which in itself is worth the visit.
+the barrier on Warratah Ridge Rd, two distinctly different canyon sections and lastly, a swim up the 'Mighty Bungleboori', which in itself is

 If you do choose to ride, you can easily ride almost all the way to the rocky outcrop.
 (You will have to push your bake back up though).